amontalenti/streams/index.rst

 Replication isn't perfect.
 Network partitions can cause problems.

-No out of order acknowldegement
+No out of order acknowledgement:

-    * "Offset" is a marker of where the consumer is in a log, nothing more
+    * "Offset" is a marker of where consumer is in log; nothing more.
-    * On a restart, you know where to start reading, but not if individual messages before the stored offset were fully processed.
+    * On a restart, you know where to start reading, but not if individual messages before the stored offset was fully processed.
-    * In practice, this isn't as much of a problem as it sounds.
+    * In practice, not as much of a problem as it sounds.

 .. note::
     * Not as much of a problem if you batch and update offset once batch